isomerpages/nlb-biblioasia/_jan-to-mar-2013/Sago Lane: “Street of the Dead”.md

 Wealthier families held dinner feasts outside the death house as a pre-departure memorial for the dying relative.
 Families would borrow money at up to 20 percent interest rates, incurring debts to fund such death watches.[^26]

 The landlord, caretaker, workers and cleaners of the death house also lived on the premises, in quarters behind the ground floor.
-Death houses were open 24 hours a day with staff working on two shifts, a day and a night shift.[^27]
+Death houses were open 24 hours a day with staff working two shifts, a day and a night shift.[^27]

 In 1948, there were seven death houses in Singapore, among which two were licensed by the municipal health authorities as “Sick Receiving Houses” while the rest were unlicensed.[^28] Two well-known and licensed Sick Receiving Houses at Sago Lane were Fook Sau and Kwok Mun.[^29]